etldrz/webscraper-polish/docs/readme.md

 ## prompt change
 - blacks out when tools is processing (or something similar)
 - links to pdf doc that explains what a good prompt is
-- in said doc have it mention
+- in said doc have it mention\n
-  a. the blocked sites
+  \ta. the blocked sites\n
-  b. the reserved column names ('Other Key Notes', 'Reserved Links', 'Email')
+  \tb. the reserved column names ('Other Key Notes', 'Reserved Links', 'Email')
 ## log
 - have GUI give option to save log as .txt
 - have log record every notable event that occurs (success/failures/choices that the tool makes)